Aditya-0011/manager-service/README.md

 ## Overview

-The Manager Service operates as a core component within the infrastructure microservices ecosystem.
-It handles data persistence and business logic across domains like user management, portfolio tracking, experiences, technologies, and messages.
-It relies on strict protocol buffer definitions shared via a common contracts repository, ensuring type-safe and validated communication across services.
+The Manager Service operates as the core Headless Portfolio CMS.
+This service is designed to model and manage user professional entities: user profiles (about sections, cover images), work experiences (companies and nested positions), showcase projects, technologies, and incoming contact messages.
+It orchestrates complex timeline histories and relational tagging purely through locked-down PostgreSQL stored procedures.

 ## Architecture & Tech Stack